digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Summary

 In this tutorial, we automatically recover cluster nodes in case the kubelet service dies or becomes unresponsive.
-This can happen when the worker node is overloaded or due to unexpected networking issues.
-High load can be caused if you do not follow good practices for Pod resources limits, such as not setting them at all or using inadequate values.
+It's also important to try to avoid automatic node recyling by remembering to use effective monitoring of node health and avoid nodes being overloaded.
+Following good practices for Pod resources limits, such as setting limits and using adequate values can help avoid high load nodes.

 ## Contributing